ListerLab/HOME/README.md

 # Citation

-If you use this software in your work, please cite.
+If you use this software in your work, please cite [https://github.com/ListerLab/HOME](https://github.com/ListerLab/HOME)